 Header & footer

 The header and footer in business reports provide a consistent way to identify the content, promote the company's brand, and ensure that important information is easily accessible.
-Inforiver offers powerful header & footer customization capabilities and can be used to show charts, KPIs, images, and text.
+Inforiver Premium table offers powerful header & footer customization capabilities and can be used to show charts, KPIs, images, and text.

 Customized header and footer

+Let's take a look at how to create a report like the one shown above.
 The header & footer module is organized as follows:

-3. Images - Adding images from local files and organizational workspace
+3. Images - Adding images from local files and organizational workspace.

 STEP 1: Click on Header & Footer in the Design tab.
 Alternatively, hover over the header and select Edit from the hamburger menu.